 • consistent, accurate and uniform tracking of company spend

 • easy company-wide visibility of all items, MRO in particular;

 • the further development of strategies, benchmarks & analytics for strategic sourcing.Case Study - Auto UNSPSC the fast and easy way Read more

 Big data within the purchasing and maintenance systems of any large organization tends to hold substantial savings in the form of duplicated items.
 These savings are tough to unlock without an automated software tool to algorithmically identify duplicates and drive automatic standardization.

-This particular customer is perfect example of this: a well-run household-name Fortune 500 consumer good company with well loved brands, found in almost every home in the United States.
-As the company has grown over the years, many duplicated items of supply have crept in - a great opportunity for a software driven de-duplication project.
+This particular customer is a perfect example of this: a household-name Fortune 500 consumer good company with well-loved brands, found in almost every home in the United States.
+As the company has grown over the years, many duplicated items of supply have crept in - a great opportunity for a software-driven de-duplication project.

-With more than 30 years of excellence in high quality aluminium production, the company expects the same high quality standards from its master data.
-Being the world’s largest single site aluminium smelter with a captive power station means having close to 100 000 material masters in one SAP plant.
-The major facilities spread over 500 hectares (six square kilometers) include a one million metric tonne per- annum primary aluminium smelter, a 2350 megawatt power station, a 30 million gallon per day water desalination plant and a significant shipping port.
-In 2006 the company had implemented SAP and was dealing with the practical challenges of how to leverage the system to achieve its expected benefits.
+With more than 30 years of excellence in high-quality aluminium production, the company expects the same high-quality standards from its master data.
+Being the world’s largest single-site aluminium smelter with a captive power station means having close to 100 000 material masters in one SAP plant.
+The major facilities spread over 500 hectares (six square kilometers) include a one million metric tonne per- annum primary aluminium smelter, a 2350 megawatt power station, a 30 million gallon per day water desalination plant, and a significant shipping port.
+A decade ago the company had implemented SAP and was still dealing with the practical challenges of how to leverage this system to achieve its expected benefits.
 A previous effort of outsourcing the material data cleansing to a well-known off-shore data cleansing company had not achieved the level of quality desired and so the main problem remained: How best to increase the data quality of the existing materials, especially with consistent commercial and technical short and long descriptions & characteristics?Case Study - Auto MRO SAP Material Master Descriptions Read more